 The point is, every Flop and every Disappointment has to be taken on a case by case basis, and some even manage to have their "criminal records" cleared.
 The trick is just in knowing which questions to ask.

 Years from now, who knows, experience may provide us with even more new tests like,

-"- The Fantastic Beasts test: Was too much studio focus misdirected to minor side franchise characters/details that held no interest for the main audience?
+"- The Fantastic Beasts test: Did merchandising shift and misdirect story focus to minor side franchise characters/details that held no interest for the main audience?
 (See also: X-Men Origins: Wolverine)", etc., but the theory remains.

 The science of forensically testing our "flops" will help determine the Innocent from the Guilty.